Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 8,241 Shares

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the business’s stock in a transaction on Friday, April 26th.
-The stock was sold at an average price of $178.95, for a total value of $1,474,726.95.
-Following the transaction, the chief executive officer now owns 349,968 shares in the company, valued at $62,626,773.60.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the company’s stock in a transaction dated Wednesday, May 1st.
+The stock was sold at an average price of $172.99, for a total transaction of $1,425,610.59.
+Following the sale, the chief executive officer now directly owns 325,245 shares of the company’s stock, valued at approximately $56,264,132.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Michael Cannon-Brookes also recently made the following trade(s):